At St. Andrew's we follow a programme of Values Education.

 Looking at the wider scope of respect and tolerance of difference, we have achieved the Every Child Matters Award and more recently the Inclusion Quality Mark (Dec 2014) which demonstrates our commitment to equality and our ability to cater for all our children across a diverse spectrum of needs.
 Our staff receive regular SEND update training and our specialist SEND Team cater for our Language Provision children and our children with other SEND, including behavioural and social needs, through the work of our Nurture provision.
 This includes working with particular children to build up self-esteem and resilience.

-We are currently working on the RE Quality Mark.
+We the RE Quality Mark Gold Award.

 g) Our school motto – Aspire Believe Celebrate